-Fold a 12-by-20-inch piece of heavy-duty foil in half to create a 12-by-10-inch double-thick piece.
+Fold a 12-by-20-inch piece of heavy-duty aluminum foil in half to create a 12-by-10-inch double-thick piece.
 Transfer wet wood chips to the center of the foil, allowing as much water as possible to drip back into the bowl.
-Create a packet by folding the short ends of the foil over the wood chips and folding the open ends to seal them.
+Create a packet by folding the short ends of the foil over the soaked wood chips and folding the open ends to seal them.

-Make 6 holes in the top of the foil packet using a skewer or the tip of a knife.
+Poke a few holes in the top of the foil packet using a skewer or the tip of a knife.

 Place the packet of wood chips, pierced-side up, under the grill grate and on top of the burners.
 Close the lid.
 Turn on the burner and set it to high heat.
 Allow the grill and packet to heat until the wood chunks smell smoky and smoke begins to billow from under the lid, 15 to 30 minutes (don't worry if the packet temporarily catches on fire).